Raagh/angular-karma_test-explorer/CONTRIBUTING.md

 Dont be shy, comment on the issue at hand so the community and I can give you a hand.
 If there is something you dont understand please ask, I am more than willing to answer any questions.

-## Finally thanks for contributing to this project it means a lot to me and all the people using this extension.